 How did Howling Hops begin?

-What kind of beer do Howling Hops brew?
+What sort of beers does Howling Hops brew?

-Howling Hops brew bold, modern, uncompromised, flavoursome, generously hopped beers.
+Howling Hops brews bold, modern, uncompromising, flavoursome, generously-hopped beers.
 All our beers are unfiltered, unpasteurised and suitable for vegans.
 We still stick to our early philosophy of ‘make some interesting beer’, although not every one is different these days.
-We have a core of 4 beers that we brew regularly, a couple of beers we brew seasonally and every 3 or 4 weeks we brew a different single batch beer.
+Polished favourites like Tropical Deluxe Pale Ale and our House IPA are available most often, and the rest of our line-up comprises of new recipes and fresh ideas.

 The tank bar, what’s that all about?

-Tanks are cool.
-Everyone knows that.
-Keg washing sucks, brewers know that!
-We used serving tanks in the basement of the Cock Tavern and connected them to the taps upstairs, it’s a good system.
-We took it one step further at the tank bar, 10 tanks with the taps pouring beer directly from them.
+We took it one step further at the Tank Bar: 10 tanks with the taps pouring beer directly from them.
 It’s super simple and it works well.
 Instead of washing kegs all day we can do other interesting stuff like, er, brewing beer.